RalucaIonita/CatVersusMouse/README.md

 * Software components

 The software of the game has the next components:
-- the ìproject.inoî file
+- the ‚Äúproject.ino‚Äù file
-- the ìSetup.hppî header
+- the ‚ÄúSetup.hpp‚Äù header
-- the ìCharacterAndDot.hppî header
+- the ‚ÄúCharacterAndDot.hpp‚Äù header
-- the ìMiscellaneousFunctions.hppî header
+- the ‚ÄúMiscellaneousFunctions.hpp‚Äù header

-	In ìSetup.hppî header:
+	In ‚ÄúSetup.hpp‚Äù header:
 - the next variables were declared:
 	- ledMatrix (as const LedControl)
 	- lcd (as const LiquidCrystal)